DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 Use `Cmd+S` and save the key in a folder on your computer (do not change the file extension).

-Then, navigate to the [release page](https://github.com/chris-belcher/electrum-personal-server/releases){:target="_blank"} and download the latest version (in this example `electrum-personal-server-v0.1.7.zip`) and the corresponding `.asc` file (needed to verify the downloaded file).
+Then, navigate to the [release page](https://github.com/chris-belcher/electrum-personal-server/releases){:target="_blank"} and download the latest `Source code` (`electrum-personal-server-eps-v0.2.0.zip`) and the corresponding `.asc` file (needed to verify the downloaded file, in this example `eps-v0.2.0.zip.asc`).
 For example:

 ![Eps Mac](images/64_eps-m.png)

 Place the files in the same folder that you saved the signing key in.

 To verify the signature, we need Gpg Suite.
 If it’s not already installed, go to [https://gpgtools.org/](https://gpgtools.org/){:target="_blank"} and download and install the latest version.
+If you have issues with GPGTools, you could try another alternative from this list [https://www.gnupg.org/download/index.en.html#binary](https://gpgtools.org/){:target="_blank"}

 We need to open a new terminal window.
 Click the Searchlight (magnifying glass) icon in the menu bar and type terminal.
 Select the Terminal application from the search results.